gravitational/gravity/docs/5.x/terraform.md

+---
+title: Gravity Terraform
+description: How to setup Gravity using Terraform.
+---

 # Terraform Provider (OSS)

 The Gravity terraform provider is used to support terraform management of open-source Gravity clusters.
 The provider needs to be configured with a valid token in order to manage a cluster.